coin-or/GAMSlinks/README.md

 ## Download / Installation

-The links should work under Linux and Mac OS X (both 64 bit), and maybe Windows.
+The links should work under Linux, macOS, and Windows.
-Especially the build under Windows is difficult and not suggested.
+The build under Windows can be difficult.

 The latest version is available in the master branch.
-The stable branches do not receive much updates.
+The stable branches do no longer receive updates.
-You can obtain GAMSlinks via git by typing
+One can obtain GAMSlinks via git by typing
 ```
 git clone https://github.com/coin-or/GAMSlinks.git
 ```

 The main installation steps are:

- 1. Install a GAMS system, if you do not have one.
+ 1. Install a GAMS system, if not yet present.
  2. Install solvers.
  3. Call configure, make, and make install.